There are several other therapies that may help improve quality of life.

 Physical therapy can help you:

 Occupational therapy can help with fine motor skills and writing.
 The skills learned in occupational therapy can help with skills needed to maintain daily life.
 It involves relearning or modifying tasks.
 In addition, modifications to the living environment can assist in enhancing mobility, independence and safety.

 Movement strategy training has been demonstrated in small studies to improve quality of life, walking, balance and overall function, but requires persistent and continuous application in order to maintain benefit.

-Speech therapy has been suggested as a method to assist in improving hypophonia, and studies have demonstrated improvement over several years provided that treatment remain ongoing.
+Speech therapy has been suggested as a method to assist in improving hypophonia, and studies have demonstrated improvement over several years, provided treatment remains ongoing.

 Alonso-Frech F, Sanahuja JJ, Rodriguez AM.
 Exercise and physical therapy in early management of Parkinson disease.
 Neurologist.
 2011;17(6 Suppl 1):S47-S53.